sfc-gh-dwilczak/tutorials/docs/fivetran/setup/setup.md

 Video is still in developemnt.

 ## Requirement
+1. You will need a Snowflake account which we can be setup as [trial](https://signup.snowflake.com/) if we don't have one today.
-You will need to have a fivetran account or [sign up for a free trial](https://fivetran.com/signup).
+2. You will need to have a fivetran account or [sign up for a free trial](https://fivetran.com/signup).

 ## Snowflake :octicons-feed-tag-16:
 Lets start in Snowflake by opening a worksheet (1).